“Being defeated is hateful, and besting one’s boss is either foolish or fatal.

 There are two important points to consider.

-First, even if you are not trying to outside the master you can do so just by being you.
+Even if you are not trying, you can outshine the master just by being you.
 This happens easily.
 If your boss is particularly insecure, natural wit and charm will be enough to draw unwanted attention.
 If they are incompetent than obvious competence will do the trick.
 Either find a way to mute the side of you most likely to draw ire, or avoid people where being you is likely to naturally outshine them.

 Second, never imagine that being valued or loved affords you the freedom to do what you want.
 Your status is only secure to the point your master is secure that they are better than you.
 Always leave them with this feeling.
 No matter what.